About Luminary — Luminary Evaluation

 Abby King, Consulting Partner

-Abby King is an award-winning educator and non-profit consultant providing hard-won expertise in school and non-profit leadership, executive coaching, talent acquisition, program evaluation, human resources, and strategy design.
+Abby is an award-winning educator and non-profit consultant providing hard-won expertise in school and non-profit leadership, executive coaching, talent acquisition, program evaluation, human resources, and strategy design.
 Abby is deeply committed to providing service and support to on-the-ground practitioners working in the nation's most under-served communities.

 Abby began her career as a Teach for America corps member in New Orleans, LA, where she spent 3+ years teaching both general and special education at the elementary level.
 In the wake of Hurricane Katrina, Abby moved north to Boston, where she initially served as Milieu Coordinator for the globally acclaimed Manville School at the Judge Baker Children’s Center.
 She subsequently returned to the classroom, joining the faculty at the Community Day Charter Public School in Lawrence, MA.
 While at CDCPS, Abby was awarded an EPIC Spotlight Teacher of the Year Award for academic excellence.
 From 2012-2015, Abby served as Founding Head of School of Community Day Charter Public School – Gateway, where she enjoyed three years leading a team of talented teachers, grades pre-K to 3rd, towards consistently closing the statewide achievement gap for low-income students.